meshula/wrinkles/README.md

 The layers in wrinkles are:

-* `opentime`: low level points, intervals and affine transforms
+* `opentime`: low level points, intervals and affine transforms, including the `PhaseOrdinate` for doing math over very large time scales with low error and `Dual` for doing dual arithmetic/implicit differentiation
 * `curve`: structures and functions for making and manipulating linear and bezier splines
 * `sampling`: tools for dealing with discrete spaces, particularly sets of either